To understand why I scan documents and why I scan them the way I do, you need to know what I am trying to achieve.

 I have no desire to preserve the look and feel of documents in their original state - see music cover (left).

-What I want to do is to preserve the content of a document to make it as usable and clear as the day it rolled off the press.
-See restored music cover (right).
+What I want to do is to preserve the content of a document to make it as usable and clear as the day it rolled off the press, as in the restored music cover (right).
+See my complaints about online document collections on my MIDI page and for more examples of restored sheet music.

 Some technical documents contain photographs, usually monochrome.
 For these I choose greyscale.